prysmaticlabs/prysm/README.md

 --interop-num-validators 64 \
 --interop-eth1data-votes
 ```

-This will deterministically generate a beacon genesis state, starting
-the system with 64 validators and the genesis time set to the current UNIX time.

 2. Wait a moment for the beacon chain to start.
 In the other terminal, issue the command: